- Postpone outdoor activities

 - Anything metal-tractors, farm equipment, motorcycles, golf carts, golf clubs and bicycles.

-If you are in the forest- Seek shelter in a low area under a thick growth of small trees.
+If you are in a wooded area- Seek shelter in a low area under a thick growth of small trees.

 In open water- Go to land and find shelter immediately.